wasp-lang/wasp/web/docs/auth/email.md

 We'll need to take the following steps to set up email authentication:
 1. Enable email authentication in the Wasp file
 1. Add the `User` entity
-1. Add the routes and pages
+1. Add the auth routes and pages
 1. Use Auth UI components in our pages
 1. Set up the email sender